Framework conditions

-Educational policy framework conditions
+Educational policy framework

 Several strategies or developments of European education policy can be mentioned as drivers for the recognition and crediting of competences for higher education studies and programmes, in particular the Bologna Process (higher education), the Lifelong Learning (LLL) Strategy, the Copenhagen Process (vocational education) and the Lisbon Strategy in education, which has a bundling effect on the different strands.